virgin Siberian pine nut oil and gastrointestinal health

 and protective effects on gastric and duodenal mucosa.
 Based

-What causes peptic ulcers and gastritis?
+What are the factors contributing to the development of peptic ulcers and gastritis?

 In the past, it was thought that lifestyle factors,